TehBrian/TehBrian/README.md

 ### Hey there! 👋

 My name is Brian, and I enjoy creating cool things, whether that be music, software, or artwork.
-I'm always trying to learn new skills and improve as a person, so that maybe one day I can be the best version of myself!
+I'm always trying to learn new skills and improve as a person so that maybe one day I can be the best version of myself!

 Most of my projects are plugins for Minecraft written in Java, but I'm constantly learning different technologies.
 My main passion project is [The Floating City](https://thefloating.city), which I've been working on for quite some time, and has followed me through my growth as a developer.